hmlongco/Factory/Sources/Factory/Factory.docc/Development/Debugging.md

 # Debugging

-Additional support for debugging resolution cycles, dependency chains and other issus.
+Additional support for debugging resolution cycles, dependency chains and other issue.

 ## Tracing the Resolution Cycle